Skip to main content

 • Configuring and viewing timetables

-Navigating to timetable
+Navigating to the Timetable module

 Step 1: Defining the school’s operational days